-Such a construction, in this case, would require effectuating the legacy planning where Trust Number 2 would own all of the oil rights and Eleanor would be its sole income beneficiary for her lifetime.
-Now, upon Mr. Connell's death, there's a specific direction on which assets are to be funded into Trust Number 3.
-Article Second, Section C2: These assets were allocated to Trust Number 3 would include Mr. Connell's separate property, his 1 one-half of community property, and his one-half community property in any life 2 insurance policy.
+Such a construction, in this case, would require effectuating the 17 legacy planning where Trust Number 2 would own all of the oil rights and 18 Eleanor would be its sole income beneficiary for her lifetime.
+Now, upon Mr. 19 20 Connell's death, there's a specific direction on which assets are to be funded into Trust Number 3.
+Article Second, Section C2: These assets were 21 Marjorie's separate property, non-existent, she didn't have any, at least not 22 funded into this Trust.
+Marjorie's one-half interest in the community property 23 and Marjorie's community property interest in any life insurance policy.
+24 allocated to Trust Number 3 would include Mr. Connell's separate property, his 1 one-half of community property, and his one-half community property in any life 2 insurance policy.
 Even in Article Fourth of the Trust -- and this is important.
-3 He makes a matching directive that his daughter shall be paid an additional 4 payment from income received from his community property, equal to all the 5 Texas income oil rights.
-This is the only reference in the Sub-Trust to Mr. 6 Connell's community property, which is important to show whether Marjorie 7 honored his intent.
+3 He makes a matching directive that his daughter shall be paid an additional 4 payment from income received from his community property, equal to all the 5 6 Texas income oil rights.
+This is the only reference in the Sub-Trust to Mr. Connell's community property, which is important to show whether Marjorie 7 honored his intent.
 8